Clare Adamson

-Clare Anne Adamson (née Pickering; born 1 August 1967) is a Scottish politician who has been the Member of the Scottish Parliament (MSP) for the Motherwell and Wishaw since 2016.
+Clare Anne Adamson (née Pickering; born 1 August 1967) is a Scottish politician serving as Deputy Presiding Officer of the Scottish Parliament, alongside Katy Clark, since May 2026.
+She has been the Member of the Scottish Parliament (MSP) for Motherwell and Wishaw since 2016.
 A member of the Scottish National Party (SNP), she was previously an additional MSP for the Central Scotland region from 2011 to 2016.

 A graduate of the Glasgow Caledonian University, before entering politics Adamson was a computer scientist.
 In 2007, she was elected to the North Lanarkshire Council for the Wishaw ward.
 She ran unsuccessfully as a candidate for the Motherwell and Wishaw constituency, but was elected as an additional member for the Central Scotland region in 2011.
 Adamson was elected as the MSP for Motherwell and Wishaw in 2016 and was re-elected for a third term in the 2021 election.
 She has since served as the Convener of the Scottish Parliament's Constitution, Europe, External Affairs and Culture Committee.